General Medical Council

 Regulating doctors, ensuring good medical practice

-All doctors pay a fee to register with the General Medical Council (GMC), and an annual retention fee (ARF) to remain on the GMC's Register of Medical Practitioners.
-We also charge fees for administering the PLAB test, and for specialist/GP applications.
+All doctors pay a fee to register with the General Medical Council (GMC), and an annual retention fee (ARF) to remain on the GMC's Register.
+We also charge fees for administering the PLAB test, and for specialist or GP registration applications.

 You can find further information on: